Timeouts

 Dealing with different kinds of complexity

-In this section we list some hints for timeout prevention based on which of the statistics (path count, number of nonlinear operations, memory/storage complexity) is showing high severity on a given rule.
+In this section we list some hints for timeout prevention based on which statistic (path count, number of nonlinear operations, memory/storage complexity) shows high severity on a given rule.

 Note